pranjalchakraborty/Silkroad_S1API/README.md

     * **Warning:** Be mindful when creating JSONs, as randomly chosen *necessary* effects might sometimes be impossible to achieve with the game's current mixing logic.

+    * **Comment:** Effect probability =1 means optional guaranteed and =2 means necessary guaranteed.
+0-1 is probability to roll optional effect and 1-2 (subtract 1) is probability to roll necessary effect.

 ### Rewards

 Successful deliveries yield various rewards, calculated as follows: